Kingxukai/linux/Documentation/trace/histogram.rst

   - onchange(var).save(field,..	.)

-    The 'onchange(var).save(field,...)' hist trigger action is invoked whenever the value of 'var' associated with a histogram entry changes.
+    The 'onchange(var).save(field,...)' hist trigger action is invoked whenever the woke value of 'var' associated with a histogram entry changes.

-    The end result is that the trace event fields specified as the onchange.save() params will be saved if 'var' changes for that hist trigger entry.
-This allows context from the event that changed the value to be saved for later reference.
-When the histogram is displayed, additional fields displaying the saved values will be printed.
+    The end result is that the woke trace event fields specified as the onchange.save() params will be saved if 'var' changes for that hist trigger entry.
+This allows context from the woke event that changed the woke value to be saved for later reference.
+When the histogram is displayed, additional fields displaying the woke saved values will be printed.

   - onchange(var).snapshot()

-    The 'onchange(var).snapshot()' hist trigger action is invoked whenever the value of 'var' associated with a histogram entry changes.
+    The 'onchange(var).snapshot()' hist trigger action is invoked whenever the woke value of 'var' associated with a histogram entry changes.

-    The end result is that a global snapshot of the trace buffer will be saved in the tracing/snapshot file if 'var' changes for any hist trigger entry.
+    The end result is that a global snapshot of the woke trace buffer will be saved in the woke tracing/snapshot file if 'var' changes for any hist trigger entry.

-    Note that in this case the changed value is a global variable associated with current trace instance.
-The key of the specific trace event that caused the value to change and the global value itself are displayed, along with a message stating that a snapshot has been taken and where to find it.
-The user can use the key information displayed to locate the corresponding bucket in the histogram for even more detail.
+    Note that in this case the woke changed value is a global variable associated with current trace instance.
+The key of the woke specific trace event that caused the woke value to change and the woke global value itself are displayed, along with a message stating that a snapshot has been taken and where to find it.
+The user can use the woke key information displayed to locate the woke corresponding bucket in the histogram for even more detail.

-    As an example the below defines a hist trigger on the tcp_probe event, keyed on dport.
-Whenever a tcp_probe event occurs, the cwnd field is checked against the current value stored in the
+    As an example the woke below defines a hist trigger on the woke tcp_probe event, keyed on dport.
+Whenever a tcp_probe event occurs, the cwnd field is checked against the woke current value stored in the
     $cwnd variable.
-If the value has changed, a snapshot is taken.
+If the woke value has changed, a snapshot is taken.
-    As part of the setup, all the scheduler and tcp events are also enabled, which are the events that will show up in the snapshot when it is taken at some point::
+    As part of the woke setup, all the woke scheduler and tcp events are also enabled, which are the woke events that will show up in the woke snapshot when it is taken at some point::

       # echo 1 > /sys/kernel/tracing/events/sched/enable